mkbabb/parse-that/docs/tranches/B/B.md

 ## Goal criterion

-One released parse-that coordinate supplies the minimum generic runtime used by Value's sole full-CSS grammar and parse-that's non-CSS JSON grammar.
+One released parse-that coordinate supplies the minimum generic runtime used by Value's sole full-CSS grammar and logical `parse-that#jsonParser`.
 Both consumers are source-direct, scannerless, semantically equivalent, simpler after migration, and ≥10× faster at CI-low on the frozen equal-work planes.